bachmeil/betterr/README.md

 # Recent changes

+Nov 15, 2023: I'm doing some work outside the project that will be merged in when (if) it gets completed.
+Time is always scarce during fall semester.

 Sep 13, 2023: Changed the destructor in RData to be `@nogc`.
 It previously used string concatenation, which would eventually lead to an invalid memory operation error, and that would occasionally cause big programs to crash.
 I solved this by creating a null-terminated char array in the constructor and making the destructor @nogc.

 Sep 11, 2023: Added an example to the documentation to show how to use parallel RNG in a program.